 “Where was the last place you freaked out?” – probably trying to walk home through the ever-crowded streets of Mong Kok!

 A watchtower outside the police station compound.
 Were they expecting invaders?

 Outside there were a few weird and wonderful sculptures.

 A sign next to this read “100% pure unfiltered Hong Kong Tap Water – Drink at own risk”.
-As with last year the building and the surrounding neighbourhood was somewhat more interesting than the exhibition but perhaps that was part of the idea.
+As with last year, the building and the surrounding neighbourhood were somewhat more interesting than the exhibition but perhaps that was part of the idea.